 Tom Cruise (Major William Cage), Emily Blunt (Rita Vrataski), Bill Paxton (Master Sergeant Farrell), Brendan Gleeson (General Brigham), Noah Taylor (Dr Carter), Kick Gurry (Griff), Jonas Armstrong (Skinner), Tony Way (Kimmel), Charlotte Riley (Nance), Dragomir Mrsic (Kuntz), Franz Drameh (Ford)

-The film has a strong character driven story – while most action films feature a lead who enters the show tough, dangerous and/or cocky and in command and fully assured of his abilities, by contrast here, Tom Cruise’s character starts out a slick hotshot whose first actions are to weasel out of combat duty and try to blackmail his superior officer before being listed as a deserter, thrust into combat untrained and without even the slightest clue how to get the safety off his weaponry.
-The strong arc he undergoes throughout the rest of the film comes to be how we see him being trained, passing through his multiple failures to gain assurance with his equipment and his eventual growth into the person who can singlehandedly lead the rest of the troupe on a mission to win the war.
+The film has a strong character driven story.
+While most action films feature a lead who enters the show tough, dangerous and/or cocky and in command and fully assured of his abilities, by contrast here, Tom Cruise’s character starts out a slick hotshot whose first actions are to weasel out of combat duty and try to blackmail his superior officer before being listed as a deserter, thrust into combat untrained and without even a clue how to get the safety off his weaponry.
+The strong arc he undergoes throughout the rest of the film comes as we see him being trained, passing through multiple failures to gain assurance with his equipment and his eventual growth into the person who can singlehandedly lead the rest of the troupe on a mission to win the war.

 Doug Liman drives the film with grit and intelligence.
 This could be Battle Los Angeles (2011) with a brain instead of patriotic flag-waving.
 I particularly liked the casual nonchalance with which Tom Cruise and Emily Blunt keep treating his daily death or the gag you invariably get in these timeloop films of Cruise becoming so familiar with people’s responses that he can tell them their entire life stories or avoid punches swung at him with his eyes closed.